Once you're booked, this is where you want to come. Even if you haven't booked with us, you can read about our approach to filming below!

 IMPORTANT INFORMATION REGARDING WIRELESS MICROPHONES:

 Some venues will not allow the use of wireless microphones (the USNA Chapel comes to mind here).
 If this is the case at your facility, don't worry!
-We use MP3 recorders that film 'on-board' the very unit (about the size of a flip cell phone) that has no wireless signal.
+We use MP3 recorders that film 'on-board' the very unit that has no wireless signal.

 If you're having your ceremony outdoors, wind (over 15-20mph) can also reek havoc with any type of microphone platform.
-On windy days we request our clients to allow us to use a 'mouse', as we elequantly like to call it.
-It's a golf-ball sized fuzz ball, black in color, that we can put over our wireless microphone that will significantly cut down on wind noise.
+On windy days we request our clients to allow us to use a 'dead mouse', as it's professionally known in the video business (no kidding).
+It's a golf-ball sized fuzz ball, black in color, that we can put over our wireless microphone that will significantly cut down on wind noise (but not always eliminate it completely, but dramatically help with any wind issues).
 We'll likewise use a 'dead cat' on our shotgun microphones on the main camera which will also significantly cut down on wind noise as well.

-For the Reception, we'll get plenty of staging scenes of the facility, your guests during any cocktail hour (time permitting), your cake before it's destroyed, your gift table, food, floral arrangements and table setups, etc. Then, we'll get all of the important stuff in the beginning from your introductions, to first dances, toasts and so on with our camera mounted on a shoulder harness for fluid shots that allows us to be very mobile getting from one place to another quickly.
-A second camera person (if your package comes with one) can get reactionairy shots of guests during toasts and things like that, as well as help film other random stuff at the reception (dancing, etc.).
-With the Gold package, the second person can also man the optional Interview Station, where your friends can come over and toast or roast you on film.
+For the Reception, we'll get plenty of staging scenes of the facility, your guests during any cocktail hour (time permitting), your cake, gift table, food, floral arrangements, table setups and anything else that's unique to your wedding.
+Then, we'll get all of the important stuff in the beginning from your introductions, to first dances, toasts and so on with our camera mounted on a shoulder harness for fluid shots that allows us to be very mobile getting from one place to another quickly.
+After initial Reception events (Introductions, toasts, special dances, etc.), we'll focus on the dance floor to capture your friends and family having a good time.
+A second camera person (if your package comes with one) can get secondary angles of important events for more dynamic footage.
+With the Gold package, the second person can also man an optional Video Message Station, where your friends and family can come over and toast, roast or wish you guys well on video.
+Such a station would have to be set up in a relatively quiet location, so we usually target areas away from the dance floor and loud music... preferably a 'high traffic' area near the bathrooms or bar.
+Please see more detailed information at the bottom of this page about the Video Message Station!

 Also, we DO NOT use blinding, white hot lights!
-If you've been to a few receptions, you probably know what I'm talking about here.
-If we have to use lights at all, they'll be very soft halogen bulbs that won't look like the space shuttle lifting off at night.
-With the software and cameras we use, just enough light allows us to brighten things up when editing if necessary and in many cases, no lights are required at all at receptions as long as they're lit decently.
+If you've been to a few receptions with other videographers or even some photographers, you probably know what I'm talking about here.
+If we have to use lights at all, they'll be very soft halogen bulbs that won't be too overwhelming.
+With the software and cameras we use, we can usually film in 'dim' lighting conditions without the use of a light.

-After any montage presentation, we'll capture candid shots of your guests having a good time making fools of themselves on the dance floor and of course get all of the other important events of the night, including bouquet/garter tosses, cake cuttings and so on.
+After dinner, we'll capture candid shots of your guests having a good time on the dance floor and of course get all of the other important events of the night, including bouquet/garter tosses, cake cuttings and so on.
+If you have a different vision for your reception coverage other than our typical approach, please mention your idea on the prep form in the 'Special Requests' area.
+We always will try to accommodate anything you have in mind!

 IMPORTANT INFORMATION REGARDING LED LIGHTING: